-The successful completion of an MSc program is concluded with a defense of the thesis to the satisfaction of the Graduate Advisory Committee and a cognate examiner.
+The successful completion of an MSc with Diagnostics program is concluded with a defense of the thesis to the satisfaction of the Advisory Committee and an External Examiner.

-- 18 credit units of course work recommended and approved by the GAC.
-Students wishing to take additional courses can do so with the permission of their Graduate Advisory Committee provided adequate progress has been made on their research project and diagnostic skills. - Completion of all non-credit courses required for this program. - SVMA license is required for diagnostic courses
+- 18 credit units of course work recommended and approved by the Advisory Committee.
+Students wishing to take additional courses can do so with the permission of their Advisory Committee provided adequate progress has been made on their research project and diagnostic skills. - Completion of all non-credit courses required for this program. - A Saskatchewan Veterinary Medical Association license is required for diagnostic courses.

-- MSc research proposal should be submitted and approved by the GAC within first 6 months of the program, but not later than 12 months. - The expected duration of the program is 3 years, and stipend support beyond 3 years is not guaranteed.
-It should be aimed to complete the research project portion of the program within 2 1⁄2 years of entry into the program, with 6 left for the defense and preparation for the ACVP exam.
+- The research proposal should be submitted and approved by the Advisory Committee within the first 6 months of the program, but not later than 12 months. - The expected duration of the program is three years, and stipend support beyond three years is not guaranteed.
+The research should be completed within 30 months of entry into the program, with six months left for the defense and preparation for the ACVP exam.

-Master of Veterinary Science (MVetSc)
+Master of Veterinary Science (MVetSc) Degree

-The Master of Veterinary Science program is oriented to learning by doing diagnostic work under supervision.
+The MVetSc program is focused on obtaining the knowledge and skills related to diagnostic veterinary pathology by performing diagnostic work under supervision.
 The program is available only to students with a DVM degree or equivalent.
-Clinical course work in diagnostic pathology, either anatomic or clinical pathology, is the major component of study for all students.
-Students majoring in anatomic or clinical pathology may take courses to obtain limited experience in clinical or anatomic pathology respectively.
-Students majoring in clinical pathology normally also obtain training in surgical pathology.
+Clinical course work in veterinary diagnostic pathology is the major component of study for all students.
+Students majoring in either anatomic pathology or clinical pathology may take courses to obtain limited experience in the other discipline, i.e., clinical or anatomic pathology, respectively.
+Students majoring in clinical pathology often also obtain training in surgical pathology.

-In the Wildlife Health Option in Anatomic Pathology students acquire knowledge, skills and experience relevant to the practice of wildlife veterinary medicine.
-The program uses the core activities of the Canadian Cooperative Wildlife Health Centre, Western and Northern Regional Centre as its "clinic" for practical experience in the practice of wildlife veterinary medicine.
+In the wildlife disease option within anatomic pathology, students acquire knowledge, skills and experience relevant to the practice of wild animal pathology.
+The program uses the core activities of the Canadian Wildlife Health Cooperative, Western and Northern Regional Centre, for practical experience. (cwhc\rchc.ca)

-The goal of the MVetSc program is to graduate competent, broadly trained diagnosticians in either clinical pathology or anatomic pathology.
-They should be well on their way to successful writing of the American College of Veterinary Pathologists (ACVP) examination if they choose to do this.
-(Note: ACVP eligibility requires 3 years of training.)
+The goal of the MVetSc program is to graduate competent, broadly trained veterinary diagnosticians in either clinical pathology or anatomic pathology.
+They should be well prepared for success with the American College of Veterinary Pathologists (ACVP) exams.
+(Note: ACVP eligibility generally requires 3 years of training.)

-In the Avian Pathology/Medicine option, course work would include epidemiology, pathology, microbiology, nutrition and poultry science.
-Training is directed at successful writing of the certifying examination of the American College of Poultry Veterinarians (ACPV).
+In the avian pathology option, course work would include the study of disease and pathology of poultry and other birds.
+Training is directed toward the successful completion of the certifying exam of the American College of Poultry Veterinarians (ACPV).

 The MVetSc Degree is not a research degree.
-The research component of the program is small, giving an introductory encounter; however, the research component is essential to the program.
-It is intended to provide insights into the strengths and limitations of research data and, thereby, to foster critical evaluation of scientific information.
-Research projects for MVetSc students most often will deal with problems in applied, diagnostic veterinary pathology.
-Some may venture into the pathogenesis of disease, but major experimental studies exceed the intended scope of the research component of the program.
-Some students may choose to enroll in a PhD or Senior Residency program following completion of the MVetSc degree.
-The MVetSc degree normally requires two years to complete.
+The research component of the program is relatively small.
+The reseach is intended to provide insights into the strengths and limitations of research methods and, thereby, foster critical evaluation of scientific information.
+Research projects for MVetSc students most often deal with problems in applied diagnostic veterinary pathology.
+Some may venture into the pathogenesis of disease but in depth, experimental studies exceed the intended scope of the research component of the program.
+Some students may choose to enroll in a PhD or Certificate in Veterinary Diagnostic Pathology program following completion of the MVetSc degree.
+The MVetSc degree is normally completed in two years.

-The successful completion of an MVetSc program is concluded with a Comprehensive Examinations of MVetSc students to the satisfaction of the Graduate Advisory Committee (Please see Policy on Comprehensive Examinations for MVetSc Program).
+The conclusion of the MVetSc program is marked by the satisfactory performance of the student during a Comprehensive Exam before the Examining Committee.
+The Examining Committee is composed of the Advisory Committee with additional members as appropriate.
+(Please see Policy on Comprehensive Exams for MVetSc Program.)

-- 30 credit units of course work recommended and approved by the GAC.
-Students wishing to take additional courses can do so with the permission of their Graduate Advisory Committee provided adequate progress has been made on their research project and diagnostic skills. - Completion of all non-credit courses required for this program. - SVMA license is required for diagnostic courses
+- 30 credit units of course work recommended and approved by the Advisory Committee.
+Students wishing to take additional courses can do so with the permission of their Advisory Committee provided adequate progress has been made on their research project and diagnostic skills. - Completion of all non-credit courses required for this program.